pluskid/Mocha.jl/docs/tutorial/mnist.rst

    fc2_layer  = InnerProductLayer(name="ip2", output_dim=10,
        bottoms=[:ip1], tops=[:ip2])

-Everything should be self-evidence.
-The ``output_dim`` property of an inner product layer specify the dimension of the output.
+Everything should be self-evident.
+The ``output_dim`` property of an inner product layer specifies the dimension of the output.
 Note the dimension of the input is automatically determined from the bottom data stream.